chili-publish/studio-sdk/README.md

 [![Build PR](https://github.com/chili-publish/studio-sdk/actions/workflows/pr-build.yml/badge.svg)](https://github.com/chili-publish/studio-sdk/actions/workflows/pr-build.yml) [![Publish Package](https://github.com/chili-publish/studio-sdk/actions/workflows/publish-package.yml/badge.svg)](https://github.com/chili-publish/studio-sdk/actions/workflows/publish-package.yml)

-This is the Open Source CHILI publisher Editor SDK which will make your life easier when you’re working on and integrating the new CHILI publisher Editor.
+This is the Open Source GraFx Studio SDK which will make your life easier when you’re working on and integrating GraFx Studio.

 The project is currently under active development, contributions are welcome in the form of [creating issues](https://github.com/chili-publish/studio-sdk/issues/new/choose) or in the form of actual contributions on the code.
 See our [CONTRIBUTING.md](https://github.com/chili-publish/studio-sdk/blob/develop/CONTRIBUTING.md) file to get started on your first contribution.

-## Alpha Program

-To integrate and start using the SDK, you need to be aware of our Alpha program, reach out to your contact @chili to receive more information.
-Once accepted, you will receive the needed credentials / way of authenticating to configure and setup the SDK on your integration.

-## Deprecation of old NPM package

-Due to a rename of the project, to align more with the product suite that is being offered, the old NPM package (editor-sdk) will be deprecated and a fresh package will be created called @chili-publish/studio-sdk.
-To update your existing projects, just simply rename the package and do a fresh npm or yarn install.

 ## Documentation